THE WILDLIFE ORPHANAGE

 Having a safe place to rehabilitate injured or orphaned animals has always been part of the vision of DAKTARI.
 It has also grown into an integral part of the education of the local children.

-Most of the children that come to DAKTARI have never seen one of the Big 5 – Rhino, Lion, Leopard, Elephant, and Buffalo – or any of the local wildlife.
+Most of the children that come to DAKTARI have never seen any of the Big 5 (rhino, lion, leopard, elephant and buffalo) or any of the local wildlife.
 Due to poaching and the killing of animals because they destroy crops, the wildlife has been relocated to private and national reserves for their protection.
-Entrance into these reserves is expensive so the local communities cannot enter.
+Entrance into these reserves is too expensive for most of the local communities.

 Our vision is to have a local community that is passionate about and protects the animals around them.
 This is only possible with the wildlife orphanage.
-Without seeing the animals, touching them, and caring for them, the children would not find their passion for animals and the environment.
-The members of our wildlife orphanage play the role of animal ambassador to protect the many other members of their species.
+Without seeing the animals, touching them and caring for them, the children would not find their passion for animals and the environment.
+The animals at our orphanage play the role of animal ambassador to protect the many other members of their species.

-Although not a full rehabilitation centre, DAKTARI is home to several animals that are being raised or rehabilitated in order to be released.
+Although not a full rehabilitation centre, DAKTARI is often home to several animals that are being raised or rehabilitated in order to be released.
 Most often, these animals come to us as abandoned babies.
 We raise them and then release them on our farm or on a nearby reserve.
-DAKTARI has successfully released three nyala, two porcupines, countless tree squirrels, a large-spotted genet, dozens of mongoose, several warthogs, and many others.
+DAKTARI has successfully released three nyala, two sable, two porcupines, countless tree squirrels, a buffalo, a large-spotted genet, dozens of mongoose, several warthogs and many other incredible animals.

 What do animals do as ambassadors?
 Just seeing some of the animals in person and watching them is enough to spark interest and excitement for many of the children.
 However, the animals are important for more than just a quick tour.

 The animals in the orphanage are integrated into the teaching program with the children.
 There are lessons about poaching, animal facts and learning how to identify animals by their tracks.
 The children complete a scavenger hunt around the camp based on the different animals and facts about them.